 Alexandros: Using God to explain things has failed.

 Matt Slick: Using God to explain things has not failed.
-You would have to demonstrate that all explanations offered on behalf of God our failures.
+You would have to demonstrate that all explanations offered on behalf of God are failures.
 That cannot be done.

 Alexandros: Well right now I thought we were discussing about whether or not god is a good explanation for things.

 Matt Slick: Atheism has indeed failed.
-Please tell me how you know you're atheism is true.
+Please tell me how you know your atheism is true.
 Please tell me why any of us should adopt your opinion as the truth.